lightbend/kalix-jvm-sdk/samples/scala-eventsourced-shopping-cart/README.md

 # Shopping Cart example (using an Event Sourced Entity)

-This example project implements an API for a shopping cart using an Akka Serverless Event Sourced Entity
+This example project implements an API for a shopping cart using an Kalix Event Sourced Entity

 ## See also